OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 ## Confidentiality and Integrity

-If the raw version of the protocol is used (protocol `ws://`) then the transfered data are exposed to eavesdropping and potential on-the-fly alteration.
+If the raw version of the protocol is used (protocol `ws://`) then the transfered data is exposed to eavesdropping and potential on-the-fly alteration.

 Example of capture using [Wireshark](https://www.wireshark.org/) and searching for password exchanges in the stored PCAP file, not printable characters has been explicitly removed from the command result: